 stable/toplevel directory with the same name as the protocol directory in the

-READMEfile in the unstable directory and create a new
+READMEfile in the staging directory and create a new

 READMEfile in the new directory.